On this page

 In Amplitude, navigate to Data Sources, then find Google Ads in the I want to import data into Amplitude tab.

-1. Log into Google and grant Amplitude permission in the consent form.
+1. Log in to Google and grant Amplitude permission in the consent form.

 2. Enter the Google Ads Customer ID for the ad account you want to import data from.